AdobeDocs/campaign.en/help/v8/reporting/delivery-reports.md

 This section has two indicators:

 * **[!UICONTROL Initial population]** : Total number of recipients targeted by the delivery.
-* **[!UICONTROL Messages rejected by the rule]** : Number of addresses ignored during the analysis when applying typology rules: address missing, quarantined, on denylist, etc. For more information on typology rules, refer to this [page](../../delivery/using/steps-validating-the-delivery.md#validation-process-with-typologies).
+* **[!UICONTROL Messages rejected by the rule]** : Number of addresses ignored during the analysis when applying typology rules: address missing, quarantined, on denylist, etc. <!--For more information on typology rules, refer to this [page](../../delivery/using/steps-validating-the-delivery.md#validation-process-with-typologies).-->

 **[!UICONTROL Causes of exclusion]**